Skip to main content

 Key:Alain Wertheimer, CEO

 Paul and Alain Wertheimer manage roughly $16 billion in direct family office assets alongside privately held Chanel, estimated at $20+ billion in enterprise value.
 The family operates Chanel as perhaps the world's most valuable privately held fashion brand.
+The family's investment vehicle, Mousse Partners, backed an expansion at Rockefeller Capital reported in October 2025.

 Focus